Virginia moves to pass the Equal Rights Amendment

 However, the future of the ERA is unclear.
 Louisiana is among three states looking to block the amendment.

-The lawsuit notes that Congress set a 1982 deadline to get the required 38 states to agree.
+notes that Congress set a 1982 deadline to get the required 38 states to agree.
 It seeks to prevent the archivist of the United States from accepting a new ratification from a state.

 And the Justice Department says it's too late to add the amendment to the U.S. Constitution.
 Thirty-five states ratified the ERA before the deadlines expired.